 Materials To Try

-They’re lightweight, stack beautifully, and keep everything tidy during travel vibrations or sudden stops.
+They’re lightweight, stack beautifully, and keep everything tidy through travel vibrations or sudden stops.

 15. Lofted Sleeping Areas